notEthan/scorpio/README.md

 Isn't that cool?
 You get class methods like getPetById, instance methods like updatePet, attribute accessors like #name and #tags, all dynamically generated from the OpenAPI description.
 You just make a few classes with a line or two of configuration in each.

-## Pet Store (using Scorpio::OpenAPI classes)
+## Pet Store (without Scorpio::ResourceBase)

-You do not have to define resource classes to use Scorpio to call OpenAPI operations - the classes Scorpio uses to represent concepts from OpenAPI can be called directly.
-Scorpio uses [JSI](https://github.com/notEthan/jsi) classes to represent OpenAPI schemes such as the Document and its Operations.
+You do not have to define resource classes as above to use Scorpio to interact with a service - ResourceBase is a helpful representation of the service's resources, but operations can be run directly from Scorpio's representation of the OpenAPI document.

+This representation uses [JSI](https://github.com/notEthan/jsi) with the JSON schema describing OpenAPI documents (for the relevant version of the OpenAPI specification).
+Scorpio's API client functionality is implemented using these schemas, and the result is that the instantiated OpenAPI document is itself the client to the service it describes.

-We start by instantiating the OpenAPI document. `Scorpio::OpenAPI::Document.from_instance` returns a V2 or V3 OpenAPI Document class instance.
+To consume the Pet Store service, we start by instantiating the OpenAPI document. {Scorpio::OpenAPI::Document.from_instance} returns a JSI instance described by the appropriate V2 or V3 OpenAPI document schema.

 ```ruby
 require 'scorpio'